d-ornen/DeathbringerResearch/README.md

 # DeathbringerResearch
-Reverse engineering a task from crackmes.one
+Reverse engineering a crackme from crackmes.one
 More information available in pdf document